uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 - In HTML, an `<input type="file">` lets the user choose one or more files from their device storage to be uploaded to a server or manipulated by JavaScript via the `File` API.
   - Because its value is read-only, it is an **uncontrolled component** in React
 - When you need to handle multiple controlled input elements
-  - you can add a name attribute to each element and let the handler function choose what to do based on the value of `event.target.name`
+  - you can add a `name` attribute to each element and let the handler function choose what to do based on the value of `event.target.name`
 - It can sometimes be tedious to use controlled components
   - because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
+  - you might want to check out uncontrolled components, an alternative technique for implementing input forms.
 -  a complete solution for form
   - validation
   - track values
   - handle submit
 - 用react表示主要表单元素
 	- `<textarea>`用value属性表示内容，而不用节点内的text